Locations

 Why This Indicator Matters

 In the United States, there is significant income inequality based on race and ethnicity.
 Our history, systems, structures and policies constitute the root causes of this economic inequality.
 Poverty plays a key role in children's well-being and is related to every KIDS COUNT indicator.
 Children who live in poverty, especially those who live in poverty for long periods of time, are at an increased risk for poor health, cognitive, social, and educational outcomes.
-They are more likely to have physical, behavioral, and emotional health problems; to have difficulty in school; to become teen parents; and as adults, earn less.
+They are more likely to have physical, behavioral, and emotional health problems; to have difficulty in school; to become teen parents; and to earn less as adults.

 What the data shows